2025 Keynotes & Plenaries

 Co-sponsored by UW-Madison’s Disability Cultural Center

-Thursday, April 10, 2025 at 4:00pm CST
+Thursday, April 10, 2025, at 4:00pm CDT

 Image of Professor Jamelia Morgan Professor Jamelia Morgan is an award-winning and acclaimed scholar and teacher focusing on issues at the intersections of race, gender, disability, and criminal law and punishment.
 Her scholarship and teaching examine the development of disability as a legal category in American law, disability and policing, overcriminalization and the regulation of physical and social disorder, and the constitutional dimensions of the criminalization of status.